Some posts contain compensated links. Please read this disclaimer for more info.

 After crossing the bridges, drive to the right along the embankment/promenade that runs by the Drava river.
 The riverside promenade finishes under the railway bridge.
 Thereafter, you join a road, before immediately turning right onto Dravska obala (Drava levee).
 Passing forests and fields, lakes and the village of Kopačevo, this route will take you right into the heart of Kopački rit.

-If you’re not from the area and want to better understand these routes, then see the map below.
-Both the asphalt cycle path and the Drava levee path are detailed.
+If you’re not from the area and want to better understand the location of the levee path, then see the map below.

 Winter: From 8am to 4pm (November, December, January, February, March).